kotramanojkumar012/EDU-library/README.md

 * ❤️ Favorites system
 * 📌 Reading list management
 * 🌙 Dark mode with persistence
-* 📱 Fully responsive (mobile → desktop)
+* 📱 Fully responsive design
-* 🎯 Smooth UI with modern design
+* 🎯 Smooth UI with modern interactions

 ---

 ## 🧠 Why This Project?

-Engineering students often struggle to find structured and organized textbook resources.
+Engineering students often deal with scattered resources and unorganized materials.

-This project solves that by:
+This project brings everything into one place with:

-* Bringing all subjects into one place
+* Structured subject-wise browsing
-* Making discovery fast and distraction-free
+* Fast and distraction-free discovery
-* Giving users control with personalization features
+* Personalized learning features

 ---